davidgiga1993/mixing-station-docs/docs/settings/overview.md

 1) Open the context menu and selecting `OS share`.

 Depending on the platform, multiple share options are available.
-For importing you can use the arrow menu button or select the file you want to import in a file explorer and open it with mixing station.
+For importing, you can use the arrow menu button or select the file you want to import in a file explorer and open it with mixing station.